MR-SIR2525/andrews-helicopters/README.md

 - In the cockpit, look up to ascend and look down to descend.
 - For now, just the Apache and Chinook are included.
   - The missiles don't work on the Apache for now
-  - The Chinook can carry villagers.
-Look for "Load Villagers" and "Unload Villagers" in the crafting table.
+  - The Chinook can carry villagers and other mobs.
+Look for "Load Villagers" and "Unload Villagers" in the crafting table for loading villagers.
+Use a boat to load other mobs and a torch to unload.
 - They are a little buggy with two players riding in the same helicopter.